Decoding Peterson’s 12 Rules for Life

 Rule 9: Assume that the person you are listening to might know something you need to know

 Perhaps listening is the single most important human activity.
-The fall of the human race was due to Adam and Eve’s failing to listen to God’s warning (Peterson, Chapter 2); children can get into trouble when they refuse to listen to their parents (Chapter 5); and people mess up their lives because they fail to listen to ancient wisdom in mythical truths (Chapters 7, 8).
+The fall of the human race was due to Adam and Eve’s failure to listen to God’s warning (Chapter 2); children can get into trouble when they refuse to listen to their parents (Chapter 5); and people mess up their lives because they fail to listen to ancient wisdom in mythical truths (Chapters 7 & 8).
 Therefore, learning how to listen seems a wise piece of advice towards personal and societal transformation.

 Everybody is Talking, but No One is Listening

 Have we lost the art of listening?
 How many times have you been accused of “not listening”?
-Sometimes people are accused of not listening simply because they don’t agree with someone else’s opinions or demands.
-Most of the time, it is because people don’t even understand that listening requires one’s full attention and hard work.
+Sometimes, people are accused of not listening simply because they don’t agree with someone else’s opinions or demands.
+However, most of the time, it is because people don’t understand that listening requires one’s full attention and hard work.

 - They are not interested in your view or what you have to say;

-- They do want you understand you; they only want to make a strawman argument;
+- They do not want to understand you, they only want to make a straw man argument;

 - They are only interested in imposing their agenda or ideology on you;

-Citing Carl Roger (1952), “The great majority of us cannot listen; we find ourselves compelled to evaluate, because listening is too dangerous,” Peterson pointed out that true listening is always dangerous, because change is inevitable when one is confronted with the truth which comes from authentic encounter and dialogue.
+Citing Carl Rogers (1952), “The great majority of us cannot listen; we find ourselves compelled to evaluate, because listening is too dangerous,” Peterson pointed out that true listening is always dangerous, because change is inevitable when one is confronted with the truth, which comes from authentic encounter and dialogue.

 In all the situations where people fail to listen, they talk over each other rather than with each other; they protect their biases and insecure self with a closed mind and well-rehearsed defense mechanisms.
 As a result, there is no conversation, no dialogue, no genuine exchange of information, and no discovery of truth.
 In short, failure to listen will lead to increased isolation, misunderstanding, and polarization.

-- Listen with humility and open-mindedness.
+1. Listen with humility and open-mindedness.
 When you really listen without premature judgement, people are more likely to open up and tell you what they are thinking.
 Thus, there is a dialogue.
-It is through dialogue that we learn the truth about other people, and about life.
+It is through dialogue that we learn the truth about other people and about life.
 Only fools think they have all the answers and only their way is right.

-- Learn to talk less and listen more.
-When you remain silent with full attention and anticipation, you may draw out more from the other person.
-One of the basic skills in counselling and therapy is to remain quiet and provide a safe and supporting environment of empathy, genuineness and unconditional acceptance.
+2. Learn to talk less and listen more.
+When you remain silent with your full attention and anticipation, you may draw out more from the other person.
+One of the basic skills in counselling and therapy is to remain quiet and provide a safe and supporting environment of empathy, genuineness, and unconditional acceptance.
 In such an environment, clients will reveal to you spontaneously what is on their mind.

-- Try to summarize or paraphrase what the other person has said to make sure that you understand them correctly.
-This is one of powerful Rogerian techniques emphasized by Peterson.
+3. Try to summarize or paraphrase what the other person has said to make sure you understand them correctly.
+This is one of the powerful Rogerian techniques emphasized by Peterson.

-- Use a dialectical approach towards listening.
+4. Use a dialectical approach towards listening.
 Similar to PP 2.0, Peterson advocates this approach.
 We need to have the courage to pursue whatever is true, good, or meaningful, even when the truth brings us great pain.
-We also need to have the wisdom to balance between the security of our self-knowledge and personhood and the risk to learning something new and disruptive:
+We also need to have the wisdom to balance between the security of our self-knowledge and personhood and the risk to learn something new and disruptive:

 Rule 10: Be precise in your speech

 Ironically, Chapter 10 is neither precise nor clear.
-In some way, it is as complex as Chapter 2.
+In some ways, it is as complex as Chapter 2.
 Peterson stresses that the very complexity of everything demands that we need to be precise in our speech.
 Unfortunately, Peterson himself has difficulty in this area.
 For example, he can never give a precise answer whenever people ask him whether he believes in God.
-He would say that it all depends on what you mean by belief and what you mean by God.
-His definition of God is primarily functional and metaphorical – very different from what most people’s understanding of God.
+He would say that it all depends on what you mean by “belief” and what you mean by “God”.
+His definition of God is primarily functional and metaphorical—very different from most people’s understanding of God.